 3. It gives you breathing room to build up content and come back stronger than before

 As I revisited my goals for this website and worked on design and branding details, I slowly but surely worked on several pieces of content as well—stuff that are ready to publish in the next couple of days, which means I can work on future posts ahead of time.

 I did a terrible job at taking a proper exit, but I am more determined than ever to come back strong.
 So here we are!

 You might be struggling with a blogging dry spell right now and you’re waiting for a breakthrough.
 I say, maybe what you need is not a breakthrough but a nice, long, intentional break.
 Step away, breathe, go back to the drawing board and come back when you’re ready.
 I’m sure you’ll be enjoying that breakthrough soon enough.

 Don’t be afraid to lose traffic while you’re gone.
-I like quoting what Erin Lochner said, so let me just end this post with these words:
+I like quoting what Erin Loechner of Design for Mankind, so let me just end this post with these words:

 Rest your weary heads, bloggers, if you’d like.
 Breaks are good and healthy and constructive, and a fresh perspective changes everything.
 And sure, when you return, you might have less of your readers.
 But you’ll have more of yourself.

 You know what, you should totally pin that one too!
 Here:

 Join the 7-Days to Blogging with Purpose